Ahmed Sékou Touré: Presidency (1958–1984)

-International tensions erupted again in 1970 when some 350 men, under the leadership of Portuguese officers from Portuguese Guinea (now Guinea-Bissau), including FLNG partisans and African Portuguese soldiers, entered Guinea in order to rescue Portuguese prisoners detained in Conakry and capture Touré.
-Touré directed waves of arrests, detentions, and some executions of known and suspected opposition leaders in Guinea followed this military operation.

 In Le Français est à nous!
-(French language belongs to us!), french university teachers Maria Candéa an Laélia Véron praise Touré for having made official eight local languages of Guinea.
-They describe his linguistic policy as "très ambitieuse (very ambitous)".
+(French language belongs to us!), French university teachers Maria Candéa an Laélia Véron praise Touré for having made official eight local languages of Guinea.
+They describe his linguistic policy as "très ambitieuse" (very ambitious).

 Between 1969 and 1976, according to Amnesty International, 4,000 persons in Guinea were detained for political reasons, with the fate of 2,900 unknown.
 After an alleged Fulani plot to assassinate Touré was disclosed in May 1976, Diallo Telli, a cabinet minister and formerly the first secretary-general of the OAU, was arrested and sent to prison.
 He died without trial in November of that year.

 In 1977, protests against the regime's economic policy, which dealt harshly with unauthorized trading, led to riots in which three regional governors were killed.
 Touré responded by relaxing restrictions on trading, offering amnesty to exiles (thousands of whom returned), and releasing hundreds of political prisoners.
 Relations with the Soviet bloc grew cooler, as Touré sought to increase Western aid and private investment for Guinea's sagging economy.

 He imprisoned or exiled his strongest opposition leaders.
-It is estimated that 50,000 people were killed under his regime.
-Over time, Touré arrested large numbers of suspected political opponents and imprisoned them in concentration camps, such as the notorious Camp Boiro.
-As a result of mass graves found in 2002, some 50,000 people are believed to have been killed under the regime of Touré.
+Large numbers of suspected political opponents were imprisoned in concentration camps, such as the notorious Camp Boiro in Conakry.
+In 2002, mass graves were discovered near Kindia containing hundreds of bodies.
+Most of the victims were killed on 17 and 18 October 1971 by Touré's regime.
+One grave reportedly contained 400 bodies.

+Estimates for number killed by Touré's regime vary widely.
+According to human rights organisations, including Amnesty International and Guinean groups such as the Camp Boiro Memorial organization, around 50,000 people were killed.
+Some scholars and international agencies have provided significantly lower estimates, with a US House of Representatives report placing the number at around 5,000 killed.

 Domestically, Sékou Touré pursued socialist economic policies, including nationalizations of banks, energy and transportation; in foreign affairs, he joined the Non-Aligned Movement and developed very close relations with Mao Zedong and the People's Republic of China.

 Once Guinea began its rapprochement with France in the late 1970s, Marxists among Touré's supporters began to oppose his government's shift toward capitalist liberalisation.
 In 1978, Touré formally renounced Marxism and reestablished trade with the West.